 However, there still aren’t enough of these shelters and those that exist are typically under-funded.
 In the United States, shelters for the protection of animals opened almost 100 years before shelters for the protection of women and their children and there are still approximately three times as many of these shelters for pets.
 Not all counties in America have even one shelter to provide safe haven for human abuse survivors.
 Up until 1989, Berkshire was one of those counties.

 In recent years, a tough economy has had brutal impact on domestic violence shelters across the country.
 Almost 80 percent have lost some of their government funding, 65 percent have received fewer contributions from individual donors, 60 percent have experienced cuts in foundation funding, and half saw their corporate funding drop.
-Simultaneously, most shelters report growing demand for their services coupled with increasing severity of violence in the lives of their residents.

 Locally, we are not exempt from these challenges and it is against this backdrop that the Elizabeth Freeman Center is celebrating the 25th anniversary of the opening of Berkshire County’s shelter for survivors of domestic violence.
 The original fundraising campaign to furnish the residence was called "A Room of Her Own" after the Virginia Woolf novel "A Room of One’s Own."